malayh/rtw_RSA/Readme.md

 ./rtwrsa decrypt -k malay.prk -i sample.txt.enc -o sample_d.txt
 ```
 This will decrypt `sample.txt.enc` using private key `malay.prk` and write the decrypted text file to `sample_d.txt`

+### Disclaimer
+This is "text book" version of RSA meaning there are few features missing, which makes it vulnerable to some known attacks.
+So don't use this in you production systems.

+### Contribution
+The are few key things missing in this implemetation.
+If you think it is worth your time to try and make it a production ready piece of software, feel free to send in a pull request.

+Following are few things I can think of that are missing.

+#### Things to be implmented
+- Padding schema
+- Ability to encrypt/decrypt binary files